 This Web Advisor is designed to complement the traditional advising process in Computer Science.
 All students in the CS department should meet with their Computer Science Undergraduate Academic Advisor prior to registration to discuss their options for the upcoming semester(s).

-There are four different degree programs within the Computer Science Department at FSU: the B.S. in Computer Science, the B.A. in Computer Science, the B.S. in Computer Criminology, and the B.S. in Computational Biology.
+There are four different degree programs within the Computer Science Department at FSU: the B.S. in Computer Science, the B.A. in Computer Science, the B.S. in Cyber Criminology, and the B.S. in Computational Biology.
 Please review the Undergraduate Program webpage for detailed information on each of these majors.